 Second, when we ask God questions, He looks for sincerity.

 God looks at our motives for asking.
+How we ask God, how we pray, matters.
 Are we honestly seeking to know the answer?

 Or, are we really just disguising our complaint as a question?